The State of California

 History of California

-Spanish navigator Juan RodrΓguez Cabrillo first sighted California in 1542, but it wasn't until 1769 that the first Spanish mission, located in San Diego, was established.
-California became a U.S. territory in 1847 when Mexico surrendered it to John C. FrΓ©mont.
+The first Europeans to explore California were the Spanish, led by Juan Rodríguez Cabrillo in 1542.
+However, it was not until 1769 that the first Spanish mission, located in San Diego, was established.
+California became a part of the United States in 1848 as a result of the Treaty of Guadalupe Hidalgo, which ended the Mexican-American War.
 The discovery of gold at Sutter's Mill by James W. Marshall on January 24, 1848, sparked the California Gold Rush, attracting a large influx of settlers to the state.
 By 1964, California had surpassed New York to become the most populous state.
 One contributing factor to this growth is the significant number of immigrants who choose to settle in California, with more than one-third of the nation's total immigrants arriving in the state by 1994.
 Asians and Pacific Islanders have been particularly prominent in this influx.

 California's leading industries include agriculture, manufacturing (transportation equipment, machinery, and electronic equipment), biotechnology, aerospace-defense, and tourism.
 The state boasts abundant natural resources such as timber, petroleum, cement, and natural gas.